Scaramouche is thinking of a number. Can you work out from the clues above what this number is?

 What is the smallest number of clues you need to identify this number?

-The digits used to make this two digit number add up to twelve
+The digits used to make this two digit number add up to fifteen

 When this number is divided by three the remainder is nought.

-If you add six to this number you will get a multiple of ten.
+If you add one to this number you will get a multiple of ten.

-When this number is divided by six the remainder is nought.
+When this number is divided by six the remainder is three.

 When this number is divided by five the remainder is four.